 Read an article about the 2012 GLOBE Science Festival in the Wood County Electric Cooperative, pp. 20-23.

 After receiving training in GLOBE hydrology measurements, Hawkins students expanded their research and participated in a second trip to New Delhi, India, to share their findings with students around the world at the 2014 GLOBE Learning Expedition (GLE).
 One highlight of this adventure included a collaborative effort between Hawkins High School and GLOBE students from India, Croatia, Argentina, France, Nigeria, and Benin to implement a local effort associated with the 'Adopt-a-Highway' program.

 The result of this collaboration was a short film featured at the 2015 White House Student Film Festival in Washington, D.C called "THE IMPACT OF GIVING BACK".
 President Obama applauded their work in the opening of the event!
 UT Tyler congratulates Hawkins students and their colleagues from around the world on their outstanding accomplishments!

 GLOBE is a hands-on international science and education program that brings together students, teachers, scientists and community members in over 100 countries to develop environmental awareness, understanding of other cultures and a sense of global community.
 GLOBE offers a cross-curricular approach to the study of science, mathematics and technology in conjunction with geography, social studies, languages and the arts.

-Teachers in East Texas: Contact the UT Tyler GLOBE partnership to inquire about our GLOBE Training schedule.
+Teachers in East Texas: Contact the UT Tyler GLOBE partnership to inquire about our GLOBE Training schedule and workshop opportunities.